technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

 15. Select **Publish** and wait till the agent is published.

     >[!Alert] The Publish option is not working currently.
 So this step cannot be executed successfully.
-This step can be ignoredfor now.
+This step can be ignored for now.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image80.png)